pedromst2000/Cross_Sum_Number_App/README.md

 # Cross Sum Number

-A Cross Sum Number is a simple and engaging Python project where users calculate the sum of the digits in a given number.
+A Cross Sum Number is a simple and engaging Python app where users calculate the sum of the digits in a given number.
 This project features a user-friendly graphical interface built with the `Tkinter` library, allowing users to easily input a number and instantly see the sum of its digits.

 ## Table of Contents